 If you’ve just started a new job, your focus is probably on learning as much about your new role as possible.
 But you should also set aside some time to connect with your new co-workers.
 Positive work friendships are a key factor in millennials – who are notorious for job-hopping – staying at their place of employment longer.
 Convince your co-workers to make nice with the new kid by:

 - Treating them with treats.
 Bring in your best chocolate chip cookie recipe (or if you’re not the cooking type, swing by your nearby pastry shop) to lure teammates to your cubicle.

 - Suggest a work event outside the office.
 If your new boss hasn’t already, suggest they host a happy hour, team lunch, or other activity that provides a more casual opportunity for your colleagues to get to know you.

-- Show interests in their interests.
+- Show interest in their interests.
 Use clues like photos on their desk, cubicle decor and pieces of info you collect, to chat with your co-workers about their interests.
-Compliments can go over especially well -- whether it’s their clothes, cooking, or even just their work, everyone shines under a little attention and it will endear you to them faster.
+Compliments can go over especially well — whether it’s their clothes, cooking, or even just their work, everyone shines under a little attention and it will endear you to them faster.

 Follow these tips and you’ll be fast friends with your co-workers.
 But how do you keep your friendships going without the workplace getting weird?

 What does a typical work friendship look like?